 Shifting Consumer Preferences.
 Our revenue is subject to consumer preferences, regarding form factor and functionality, and how those preferences impact the video and image capture electronics that we support.
 For example, improved smartphone video capture capabilities, and the rapid adoption by consumers, led to the decline of pocket video cameras aimed at the video and image capture market.
-The current video and image capture market is now characterized by a greater volume of more specialized video and image capture devices that are less likely to be replaced with smartphones, such as wearable sports cameras, IP security cameras and automotive aftermarket cameras.
+The current video and image capture market is now characterized by a greater volume of more specialized video and image capture devices that are less likely to be replaced with smartphones, such as wearable, sports, IP security, UAV and automotive aftermarket cameras.
 This increasing specialization of video capture devices has changed our customer base and end markets and has impacted our revenue.
 In the future, we expect further changes in the market to continue to impact our business performance.

 Continued Concentration of Revenue by End Market.
 Historically, our revenue has been significantly concentrated in a small number of end markets.
 In fiscal year 2010, the majority of our revenue came from the pocket video, camcorder and infrastructure markets.
-Over the last five years, we have continued to provide solutions for the camcorder and infrastructure markets, but also have expanded our focus to include the wearable sports, IP security and automotive aftermarket camera markets.
-We believe our entry into these markets will continue to facilitate revenue growth and customer diversification.
-While we will continue to expand our end market exposure, such as to non-sports wearable cameras and unmanned aerial vehicles, or UAV, we anticipate that sales to a limited number of end markets will continue to account for a significant percentage of our total revenue for the foreseeable future.
-Our end market concentration may cause our financial performance to fluctuate significantly from period to period based on the success or failure of the video capture markets in which we compete.
-In addition, we derive a significant portion of our revenue from a limited number of ODMs who build products on behalf of a limited number of OEMs and from a limited number of OEMs to whom we ship directly.
-We believe that our operating results for the foreseeable future will continue to depend on sales to a relatively small number of customers.
+Over the last five years, we have developed technologies to provide solutions for the wearable, sports, IP security, UAV and automotive aftermarket camera markets.
+We believe these markets will continue to facilitate revenue growth and customer diversification.
+The wearable sports and IP security markets are currently our largest end markets and sales into these markets collectively generate a majority of our revenue.
+While we will continue to expand our end market exposure, such as to non-sports wearable cameras and UAVs, we anticipate that sales to a limited number of end markets will continue to account for a significant percentage of our total revenue for the foreseeable future.
+Our end market concentration may cause our financial performance to fluctuate significantly from period to period based on the success or failure of products that our SoCs are designed into as well as the overall growth or decline in the video capture markets in which we compete.
+In addition, we derive a significant portion of our revenue from a limited number of ODMs who build products on behalf of a limited number of OEMs and from a limited number of customers.

 Ability to Capitalize on Connectivity Trend.
 Mobile connected devices are ubiquitous today and play an increasingly prominent role in consumers' lives.
 The constant connectivity provided by these devices has created a demand for connected electronic peripherals such as video and image capture devices.
 Our ability to capitalize on these trends by supporting our end customers in the development of connected peripherals that seamlessly cooperate with other connected devices and allow consumers to distribute and share video and images with online media platforms is critical for our success.
-We have added wireless communication functionality into our solutions for wearable sports cameras, IP security and automotive aftermarket cameras.
+We have added wireless communication functionality into our solutions for wearable, sports, IP security, UAV and automotive aftermarket cameras.
 The combination of our compression technology with wireless connectivity enables wireless video streaming and uploading of videos and images to the Internet.
-Our solutions enable IP security camera systems to stream video content to either cloud infrastructure or connected mobile devices, and our solutions for wearable sports cameras allow consumers to quickly stream or upload video and images to social media platforms.
+Our solutions enable IP security camera systems to stream video content to either cloud infrastructure or connected mobile devices, and our solutions for wearable, sports, and UAV cameras allow consumers to quickly stream or upload video and images to social media platforms.